huntrar/cliquery/README.md

     [Press Enter to continue..]
     ```
 * To choose multiple links at once, a range may be specified by separating the start and end range with a dash.
 Leaving one end of the range blank will choose all links until the other end of that range.
 For example, given 10 links, entering 5- would effectively be the same as entering 5-10.
+* Requests cache is enabled by default to cache webpages, it can be disabled by setting the environment variable CLIQ_DISABLE_CACHE.
 * Using the bookmark flag with no arguments will list all current bookmarks in .cliqrc, naturally ordered by time of entry.
 Entering help with the flag will list all possible commands including open, add, remove, tag/untag (for aliasing), describe, and move.
 Bookmarks like other flags may be entered during runtime in the link prompt.
 * Additional arguments may be appended to bookmarks while opening them.
 These are interpreted as any non-integer arguments which are not found in any bookmarks (URLs or tags).